-American Citizen Services: If you are a U.S. citizen and you have an urgent need for a passport or notarial service, please email us at ACSAlgiers@state.gov.
+American Citizen Services: If you are a U.S. citizen and need a passport, CRBA, or notarial service, please email us at ACSAlgiers@state.gov.
 If you already previously emailed or contacted us, we ask that you please email again with information specific to your situation.

 Re-issuance of Expired Immigrant Visas and Expired K1/K2 Fiancée Visas:

-The U.S. Embassy is currently only *re-issuing* expired immigrant and K1/K2 fiancée visas issued on or before April 23, 2020.
-At this time, we are not issuing any new K1/K2 visas.
+The U.S. Embassy is re-issuing* expired immigrant and K1/K2 fiancée visas issued on or before April 23, 2020.

 Please note that ALL visa holders will be required to pay visa fees again on the date of their appointment at the U.S. Embassy.
 Additionally, visa holders will be required to obtain new medical examinations at their expense.